 Another great breakfast option is a smoothie.
 You want to make sure, though, that you have a balance of nutrition in your smoothie — you don’t want to have all fruits and no protein or greens.
 That can cause your blood sugar to spike and can result in an energy crash by mid-morning, which can lead to you reaching for a quick fix that might not be so healthy.
 Try an...

 Anti-Inflammatory Blueberry Smoothie

-This smoothie contains a great balance of nutritious, anti-inflammatory food choices that will give you sustained energy and help you feel full.
+This smoothie contains a great balance of nutritious, inflammation-fighting food choices that will give you sustained energy and help you feel full.